- Library Card Application

 The library sets limits on the number of items that may be borrowed per cardholder for some media types, and where there is heavy demand for a subject.

-Customers may request an extended loan period of up to 4 weeks on any item that has been in the collection for six months except reserves, 2-day items and school reading list items.
+Customers may request an extended loan period of up to 4 weeks on any item that has been in the collection for six months except reserves, 2-day items, and school reading list items.

 Fines are not charged for days the library is closed.
 Fines begin at the library opening time on the day after the due date.
-If all overdue items are returned at the same time, the maximum fine is $25.00.

 All library materials can be renewed 4 times.
 Exceptions: